 Which celebrity or fictional couple’s wedding do you think would be a blast to photograph if you could?

 This question is a tricky one as we don’t get too fired up with celebrities and don’t really get all of the hype.
 Those Duck Dynasty guys are pretty hilarious so I guess one of theirs.

 If you weren’t a photographer now, what would you be?

-I hope you all enjoyed meeting the pretty and charming Chelsea!
-The sweet & dreamy images on this page are just a taste of what she can offer!
+I hope you all enjoyed meeting Shane of Reed Photography!
+The beautiful, dreamy images on this page are just a taste of what he and his wife Jenny can offer!

-If you want more info on this talented photographer, please visit the following pages:
+If you want more info on this talented husband and wife photo team, please visit the following pages:

-* See all our previously featured weddings & shoots by Bit of Ivory Photography
+* See all our previously featured weddings & shoots by Reed Photography

 * Meet other featured photographers in our Behind the Lens interview series